-How to Plan to a Nepal Tour - Nepal Itineraries Planning Guide
+How to Plan to a Nepal Trip - Nepal Itineraries Planning Guide

 Nepal is a country with old history, stupendous scenery, rich culture and exciting adventure.
 In Nepal, travelers can cherish the grand architectures, enjoy the breathtaking view of the highest peaks, get a close touch with wild animals, just feel the religious atmosphere in the temples or trek to mysterious mountains.
 Nepal always satisfies you in different aspects.
 Because of the various attractions and activities, the designed Nepal tours might be different in theme and length.
 The following ideas aim to help you plan the best Nepal tour for you.